anderspitman/anderspitman.net/entries/17/entry.md

 # Conclusion

 There's still more work to be done.
+I currently have any users with JavaScript disabled being HTML-redirected to /txt/feed.
+This isn't ideal because if they were linked to a specific page, they have to find it in the list.

-Pure text is cool, but I still need to serve static HTML files of my posts.
-This will be a bit trickier to get working since my website is an SPA, but should be a fun challenge.
+Also, pure text is cool, but I still need to serve static HTML files of my posts.
+This will be a bit trickier to get working since my website is currently an SPA, but should be a fun challenge.

 [0]: https://anderspitman.net/16/please-work-with-urls/